unconferenceCanberra/unconfcbr-website/index.md

 ## Event details

-The first Un:Con Canberra will be run at <acronym title="Canberra Innovation Network">CBRIN</acronym>, Level 5, 1 Moore St, Civic, Canberra, spanning from 09:00 to 16:00.
+The first un:Con Canberra will be run at <acronym title="Canberra Innovation Network">CBRIN</acronym>, Level 5, 1 Moore St, Civic, Canberra, spanning from 09:00 to 16:00.

 To come please register on the [EventBrite page](https://www.eventbrite.com.au/e/unconference-canberra-2016-registration-22076928688).